-This section of the SMF describes the current allocation of spectrum in the Virgin Islands and in particular, considers the development of a NFAT.
-It then describes the pertinent issues arising, and expected to arise over the next years, in the Virgin Islands with regards to allocating spectrum to different uses, followed by proposals for how spectrum allocations will be managed by the Commission in the future.
+This section of the SMF describes the allocation of spectrum in the Virgin Islands at the time this SMF was developed and in particular, considers the development of a NFAT.
+It then describes the pertinent issues arising, and expected to arise over the next years, in the Virgin Islands with regards to allocating spectrum to different uses, followed by an overview of how spectrum allocations will be managed by the Commission in the future.

-- The Commission has now prepared a draft NFAT, using the ITU Radio Regulations as a template.
-The draft NFAT can be reviewed as part of this consultation process. - The Virgin Islands have historically followed a mix of band plans, combining those adopted in the US and Europe.
-Going forward, the Commission proposes to follow US band plans unless it is in the Territory's economic or social interest to do otherwise. - The Commission will commence bilateral negotiations with the US about the actual and planned use of frequency bands for mobile communications, TV and FM broadcasting.
+- The Commission has prepared a NFAT, using the ITU Radio Regulations as a template.
+This is accessible on the Commission's website. \ - The Virgin Islands have historically followed a mix of band plans, combining those adopted in the US and Europe.
+Going forward, the Commission will follow US band plans unless it is in the Territory's economic or social interest to do otherwise. - The Commission will commence bilateral negotiations with the US about the actual and planned use of frequency bands for mobile communications, TV and FM broadcasting.
 Its objective in these negotiations will be to close formal agreements to further reduce the risk of harmful interference in the future.